mulesoft-assets/template-healthcare-ehr2fhir-system-api/README.md

 # Use Case

-As a user of Healthcare API Led Connectivity Web Portal I want a microservice to act as a system API to provide services to upper layers of the architecture.
-This include creation, modification, and retrieval of medical data from an EHR system.
+As a user of Healthcare API-led connectivity web portal, I want a microservice to act as a system API to provide services to upper layers of the architecture.
+This includes creation, modification, and retrieval of medical data from an EHR system.

 EHR System API is part of the Healthcare Templates Solution and uses the standardized FHIR structures [version 3.0.1 STU3](https://www.hl7.org/FHIR/index.html).

 The API is defined using [RAML 1.0](http://raml.org/) to provide type information for validation of requests and to help with the data transformation during development by providing useful metadata.

 The following FHIR objects and operations are implemented in this API: